 Reinstall the Program

 If the 0xe06d7363 error occurs when launching one specific program, consider reinstalling the software.
 Reinstalled software will always have a fresh configuration.
 You can uninstall the program via the Programs and Features Control Panel tab.
 However, third-party uninstaller utilities remove software more thoroughly and erase leftover registry entries.
-This is how you can uninstall a program with Advanced Uninstaller PRO.

 Third-party apps and scripts are often to blame for the 0xe06d7363 error.
-As such, restoring Windows to a restore point, running programs in Safe Mode and a clean boot are probably the most effective fixes.
+As such, restoring Windows to a restore point, running programs in Safe Mode, and a clean boot are probably the most effective fixes.
 Updating drivers, utilizing the System File Checker, installing pending updates and Windows optimization software might also help fix the issue.